-- Aviary housing system, concrete floor, forced ventilation litter is belt removed twice weekly, housing system equipped with a non-leaking drinking system; - The housing is well insulated and the houses have a damp proof course; - The houses are fully insulated with a U-Value of approximately 0.4 W/m2/°C to reduce condensation and heat lost; - Litter is kept dry.
+- Solid Floor, forced ventilation litter-based housing system equipped with a non-leaking drinking system; - Forced drying system of litter using indoor air.
+More specifically, the poultry houses are equipped with gas-fired blown-air heaters which dry the litter using indoor air in order to minimise emissions; - The housing is well insulated and the houses have a damp proof course;

+- The houses are fully insulated with a U-Value of approximately 0.4 W/m2/°C to reduce condensation and heat lost; - Litter is kept loose and friable.